oleid/gnome-shell-teatime/README.md

 sudo make install

-Restart gnome-shell after that (using Alt+F2, enter "r" -- without quotes).
+In case you can't find the applet in gnome-tweak-tool, restart gnome-shell (using Alt+F2, enter "r" -- without quotes).

 If you wish to translate TeaTime to your language, have a look at the directory "po".